Treatment for Haemorrhoids (Piles)

 Haemorrhoidal artery ligation, otherwise known as HALO, is a form of surgery that's used to reduce blood flow to your haemorrhoids.

-Recommended by the National Institute for Health and Care Excellence (NICE) as an effective alternative to the other surgical procedures mentioned above, this operation involves using a proctoscope and specialist ultrasound probe to target the blood vessels supplying blood to your piles.
+This operation involves using a proctoscope and specialist ultrasound probe to target the blood vessels supplying blood to your piles.

 Once targeted, stitches are used to cut the blood supply, causing them to shrink over time.